abrichards10/SortColumns/README.md

 - The first for loop checks the length of the string (s) --> it loops through the word
 - The second for loop goes through the length of the array itself (n) --> it loops through the array

-Therefore runtime is equal to the time it takes to loop through all the strings multiplied by the length of the array: n * m
+Therefore runtime is equal to the time it takes to loop through all the strings multiplied by the length of the array: n * s

 Runtime = O(n * s)